Chilirik/Ardu-AMUNO/README.md

 # Ardu-AMUNO
- Its AM-Reciver created on arduino and python, by this project you can listen AM radio.
+ Its AM-Reciver created on Arduino UNO and python, by this project you can listen AM radio.

-AM-Modulation created in Python, Arduino just listen.
+AM-Modulation created in Python, Arduino UNO just listen.

  ---